 The community of physical scientists, which has flourished during the era of industrialization, is one model for the great community that Dewey envisions.
 He says that we’ve mastered the physical sciences but done little with the human sciences, and that mastering the human sciences is a necessary step on the road to building the great community.
 I hear in here an optimistic story of how, say, business cycles can be controlled.
 I can’t draw you a complete picture of how we got from there to here, but I would hazard a guess that economists as a group are less optimistic than Dewey was, nearly a century ago, about the prospects of economic control.

 When it really mattered — during the first and second world wars — we certainly did manage to control the economy plenty well.
 That’s a story about which I’ve read little.
-I know its broad outlines, and some of its details; in [book: Bowling Alone], I think it was, the author notes that eighty percent of American males were involved in the war effort during World War II.
+I know its broad outlines, and some of its details; in Bowling Alone, I think it was, the author notes that eighty percent of American males were involved in the war effort during World War II.
 It might even be more specific or greater than that: it might be 80% of all Americans (including, say, women working in explosives factories at home), or it might be that 80% of all males served in uniform.
 But in any case, a significant fraction of Americans’ labor was redirected into total war.
 This must have meant that a significant fraction of labor which had been involved in producing food for domestic consumption was now solely producing it for soldiers on the front lines.
 Likewise at every scale of economic production, from shoes up to civilian aircraft.
 Since the economy had now converted most of its slack resources (human and otherwise) into military production, there was a great risk of inflation.
 The government responded to this by limiting wages, imposing rationing, etc. So when we need to harness collective energies, we can.
 The rest of the time, we choose not to.
 (This would be of a piece with Piketty‘s depressing observation that inequality has only really decreased when war has taken the asset-owning class’s assets and blown them up.
-It’s also of a piece with all of [book: Bowling Alone].)
+It’s also of a piece with all of Bowling Alone.)

 The challenge, then, is to construct a community without the impetus of war.
 When people feel peace within their communities and their society, they will feel peace in their own minds.
 The life of an individual human is inseparable from the life of his or her community; sickness in the one will lead to sickness in the other.
 I take from Dewey a very optimistic view of how to return peace to humans, and to human civilization.